Book Shelf THE STACKS

 Number one for me is Hemingway’s dialog.

-Honestly, I’m not sure a) why he wasn’t a playwright, and
+Honestly, I’m not sure (a) why he wasn’t a playwright, and

-b) why we don’t see stage versions of his short stories.
+(b) why we don’t see stage versions of his short stories.

-Here are 4 examples
+Here are 4 examples where I took

-where I took Hemingway prose that’s mostly dialog
+Hemingway prose that’s mostly dialog

 and transcribed it into the form of short scripts.

-First is an example of men talking to men.
+First: An example of men talking to men.

 (Let’s call it Exhibit A.)